nickhalmagyi/nickhalmagyi.github.io/_posts/2018-08-15-multiprocessing-in-python.md

 Too bad, this family holiday is now doomed.
 Best parents ever huh?

 So there's a life  lesson here for everybody: there's no need to buy an Ipad each (then you would have to have headphones for each etc.), just buy one Ipad and these little terrors can all watch the same Ariana Grande clip.
+Nobody changes the channel until we stop the car.
 Any child who complains can get out and walk.
 "Understand kids?"....
 "I said DO YOU UNDERSTAND!!!?"

 **Kids**: meep